openvinotoolkit/model_server/docs/mediapipe.md

 ## Current limitations <a name="current-limitations"></a>

-- Making changes in subconfig file does not trigger config reloads even if file_system_poll_wait_seconds parameter value was different than 0 during OVMS start.
-Only main config changes are monitored.
+- Making changes in subconfig file does not trigger config reloads.
+Main config changes are monitored and triggers subconfig reload even if those werent changed.

 - As it is preview version of the feature - MediaPipe graphs are supported only for GRPC KFS API.
 Only TFS calls supported are get model status and config reload.